Florida Third DUI Offense

 How to Reinstate Your License After a Third DUI

-You must serve 2 years of this revocation period before being eligible to apply for a hardship license in the Administrative Reviews Office (see listing "Under Suspension - Need Driver License for Work") where you live.
+According to the FHSMV, you must serve 2 years of this revocation period before being eligible to apply for a hardship license in the Administrative Reviews Office (see listing "Under Suspension - Need Driver License for Work") where you live.
 You must complete DUI School, and treatment, if referred, and have a favorable recommendation from the Special Supervision Services Program to be eligible for a hardship license.
 If given approval to reinstate early for hardship, you must present this approval to the driver license office.
 You must remain in the Special Supervision Services Program for the duration of the revocation period to retain your hardship license.

 If you wait to reinstate until after your revocation period ends, proof of enrollment or completion of DUI School, and treatment, if referred, is required.
 Failure to complete the course within 90 days after reinstatement will result in cancellation of your driver license by the department until the course is completed.
 Failure to complete treatment may result in cancellation of your driver license.